 Deceptive emails are sent by the thousand, during large scale operations called "spam campaigns".
 "I infected your computer with my private trojan", "Я Прôгрaммиcт, Кoтôрый Взлôмaл 0с Вaшeгô Уcтрôйcтвa", "I KNOW YOU OPENED MY LAST MAIL" and "You have 46 Hours in order to make the payment" are some examples of other sextortion spam campaigns.
 This is hardly the only popular model.
 The emails can have various disguises and likewise claim, request or demand different things.
 They are typically presented as "important", "urgent", "official" and similar.
-Such letters are also used to proliferate trojans, ransomware and other malware.
-Regardless of their purpose, the end-goal is the same - to generate revenue to the scammers / cyber criminals behind them.
+These messages are also used to proliferate Trojans, ransomware and other malware.
+Regardless of their purpose, the purpose is the same: to generate revenue for the scammers/cyber criminals behind them.

 How do spam campaigns infect computers?

-It is strongly advised against opening suspicious and/or irrelevant emails, especially any attachments or links found in them - as that can lead to a high-risk system infection.
-Additionally, it is recommended to use Microsoft Office versions released after 2010.
-However, spam campaigns is not the sole method of malware distribution.
-Malicious content is also proliferated through untrustworthy download channels (e.g. unofficial and free file-hosting sites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation tools ("cracks") and illegitimate updaters.
-Therefore, it is important to always download from official/verified sources, activate and update products with tools/functions provided by legitimate developers.
-It is paramount to have a reputable anti-virus suite installed.
-This software must be kept up-to-date, used to run regular system scans and remove detected threats and issues.
-If you've already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+You are strongly advised against opening suspicious or irrelevant emails, especially those with any attachments or links found in them, as this can lead to high-risk system infection.
+Additionally, use Microsoft Office versions released after 2010.
+Spam campaigns are not the only method used for malware distribution.
+Malicious content is also proliferated through untrusted download channels (e.g. unofficial and free file-hosting sites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation tools ("cracks") and bogus updaters.
+Therefore, it is important to download from official/verified sources, and activate and update products with tools/functions provided by legitimate developers.
+Have a reputable anti-virus suite installed.
+This software must be kept up to date, used to run regular system scans, and remove detected threats and issues.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Your local network has been compromised" email letter:
+Text presented in the "Your local network has been compromised" email message: